Native Think is not affiliated with, endorsed by, or sponsored by Google. As Gemini can make mistakes, take time to double check results.

 Based on this information, perform the following tasks:

-This prompt allows you to transform a simple course idea into a structured, semester-long plan with an innovative assessment in minutes, not days.
+In minutes, not days, you’ve transformed a simple course idea into a structured, semester-long plan with an innovative assessment.

-We encourage you to use this AI-powered approach to bring more dynamism to your teaching.
+Bring more dynamism to your teaching with this AI-powered approach.
 Use Gemini to create compelling case studies, generate Socratic discussion questions for your seminars, and even draft different versions of quiz questions to assess understanding.
 By automating the architecture of course design, you reclaim valuable time for direct student engagement and mentorship.

 • Strategies for leveraging Gemini in research, writing, and study.